Professional course Promoting Sexual Health in Practice

 Introduction

-The aim of the Promoting Sexual Health in Practice module (level 3 and Masters level UZVSJC-20-M) is to develop knowledge and understanding of the factors that contribute to good sexual health.
+The aim of this 20 credit Promoting Sexual Health in Practice module (available at level 6 and level 7) is to develop knowledge and understanding of the factors that contribute to good sexual health.

 This course takes a broad approach drawing on a range of disciplines including social sciences, clinical nursing, medicine and public health.